data-apis/array-api/spec/API_specification/manipulation_functions.md

 -   **out**: _&lt;array&gt;_

-    -   an output array having the same data type as `x` and whose elements, relative to `x`, have shifted.
+    -   an output array having the same data type as `x` and whose elements, relative to `x`, are shifted.

 ### <a name="squeeze" href="#squeeze">#</a> squeeze(x, /, *, axis=None)